lyn-euler/LynNet/README.md

 ## Installation

-LynNet is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+LynNet is available through [CocoaPods](https://cocoapods.org) and [Swift Package Manager](https://swift.org/package-manager/).
+For example, to install it use pod, simply add the following line to your Podfile:

 ```ruby
 pod 'LynNet'
 ```

 ## Author